Ixcatl/fables_novasophonia/docs/catalog/traits.rst

 ----------
 | *Physical*
 | *Trait value:* ``+10``
-| You have no arms, and so cannot wield anything.
+| You have no arms, and thus cannot wield anything.
 | Tasks relying on manual dexterity are immensely difficult for you.
-This difficulty can range from -1 to impossible, at GM discretion.
+This difficulty can range from -1 to impossible, at the GM's discretion.

 --------